Other Significant Fellowships

 Smithsonian Fellowship

-As a result of the institutional MOU between the University and the Smithsonian’s National Museum of American History in North America, we are delighted to award a one-month fellowship open to academic staff based at Durham University.
+As a result of the institutional MOU between the University and the Smithsonian’s National Museum of American History in North America, we are delighted to award a one-month fellowship to Professor Barry Shiels.
+Barry, a Professor in the Department of English Studies has successfully been awarded a fellowship for his project The Weather in Modern Literature: meteorology and the language of the future, 1850-1940.
+He will take up the fellowship in May 2026.Barry Shiels

 Past Fellows